aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 In this post I will explain the new Endpoint Routing feature that has been added to the ASP.NET Core middleware pipeline starting with version 2.2 and how it is evolving through to the upcoming version 3.0 that is at preview 3 at present time.

-## The motivation behine endpoint routing
+## The motivation behind endpoint routing

-Prior to endpoint routing the routing reslotion for an ASP.NET Core application was done in the ASP.NET Core MVC middleware at the end of the HTTP request processing pipeline.
+Prior to endpoint routing the routing resolution for an ASP.NET Core application was done in the ASP.NET Core MVC middleware at the end of the HTTP request processing pipeline.
 This meant that route information, such as what controller action would be executed, was not available to middleware that processed the request before the MVC middleware in the middleware pipeline.

-It is particularly usefull to have this route information available for example in a CORS or authorization middleware to use the information as a factor in the authorization process.
+It is particularly useful to have this route information available for example in a CORS or authorization middleware to use the information as a factor in the authorization process.

 Endpoint routing also allows us to decouple the route matching logic from the MVC middleware, moving it into its own middleware.
-It allows the MVC middleware to focus on its responsablity of dispatching the request to the particular controller action method that is resolved by the endpoint routing middleware.
+It allows the MVC middleware to focus on its responsibility of dispatching the request to the particular controller action method that is resolved by the endpoint routing middleware.

-## The new Endpoint Routing middleare
+## The new Endpoint Routing middleware

 Due to the above mentioned reasons, the endpoint routing feature was born to allow the route resolution to happen earlier in the pipeline in a separate endpoint routing middleware.
 This new middleware can be placed at any point in the pipeline after which other middleware in the pipeline can access the resolved route data.

 The endpoint routing middleware API is evolving with the upcoming 3.0 version of the .NET Core framework.
 For that reason, the API that I will describe in the following sections may not be the final version of the feature.
 However the over all concept and understanding of how route resolution and dispatch work using endpoint routing should still apply.

-In the following sections I will walk you through the current iterations of endpoint routing implementation from verion 2.2 to version 3.0 preview 3, then I will note some changes that are comming based on the the current ASP.NET Core source code.
+In the following sections I will walk you through the current iterations of endpoint routing implementation from version 2.2 to version 3.0 preview 3, then I will note some changes that are coming based on the current ASP.NET Core source code.

 ## The three core concepts involved in Endpoint Routing